pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 ### Set kube-prometheus and AlertManager

-In some cases, TidbMonitor needs to obtain the monitoring metrics on Kubernetes.
-To obtain the [kube-prometheus](https://github.com/coreos/kube-prometheus) metrics, configure `TidbMonitor.Spec.kubePrometheusURL`.
+There are NodeInfo and PodInfo dashboards in Grafana, in order to obtain the monitoring metrics on Kubernetes.
+You should deploy [kube-prometheus](https://github.com/coreos/kube-prometheus) manually, then configure `TidbMonitor.Spec.kubePrometheusURL` to obtain kube-prometheus metrics.

 Similarly, you can configure TidbMonitor to push the monitoring alert to [AlertManager](https://prometheus.io/docs/alerting/alertmanager/).